olcf/olcf-user-docs/services_and_applications/slate/networking/networkpolicy.rst

    oc create -f FILENAME

-For a more complex example of a Network Policy please see the `Kubernetes doc. <https://kubernetes.io/docs/concepts/services-networking/network-policies/#networkpolicy-resource>`_
+For a more complex example of a Network Policy, please see the `Kubernetes doc. <https://kubernetes.io/docs/concepts/services-networking/network-policies/#networkpolicy-resource>`_

-A full reference of Network Policies can `be found here. <https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#networkpolicy-v1-networking-k8s-io>`_
+A full reference of Network Policies can `be found here. <https://kubernetes.io/docs/concepts/services-networking/network-policies/>`_